 The right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

-Kathleen Styles, Office of the Chief Privacy Officer
+Office of the Chief Privacy Officer

 U.S. Department of Education